-Apple products can be viewed for Global Marketing whereby they have uniform phones throughout the world while McDonald’s customizing its menu options to fit local markets, Vodafone – with its country-specific plans are examples of International Marketing.
+Apple products can be viewed for such marketing whereby they have uniform phones throughout the world while McDonald’s customizes its menu options to fit local markets, Vodafone – with its country-specific plans is an example of International Marketing.

-With the free availability of the internet, the reach of business has grown multiple-folds.
-Companies like Alibaba and Amazon which operate in China have managed to reach worldwide only with the help of internet.
-Ease of reach helps in building brand image to a wide array of customers.
+With the free availability of the internet, the reach of business has grown multiple-fold.
+Companies like Alibaba and Amazon which operate in China have managed to reach worldwide only with the help of the internet.
+Ease of reach helps in building a brand image for a wide array of customers.

-With uniform messaging throughout the world, the feedback received is equally important for companies and Global Marketing enables them to receive valuable feedback and adapt and change according to customer feedback.
+With uniform messaging throughout the world, the feedback received is equally important for companies and such type of marketing enables them to receive valuable feedback and adapt and change according to customer feedback.

-This is a major hurdle in cross country marketing.
+This is a major hurdle in cross-country marketing.
 Not every culture is suitable for the products of the company.
 Crossing these cultural barriers can be cumbersome and costly for the company and it may have to adopt certain specific rules for specific countries.
-Managing them in global marketing can be challenging.
-For ex : McDonald’s has customized its menu for Arabic countries without Pork while for India without beef.
+Managing them in a global campaign can be challenging.
+For example, McDonald’s has customized its menu for Arabic countries without Pork while for India without beef.
 Burger King and KFC have followed a similar trend.

 President Trump launched the campaign Make America Great Again due to which a lot of international companies suffered and some had to shift their manufacturing plants back in the US.
 In such cases, huge costs are to be borne by the companies.

-Huge unused stocks may pile up with company skyrocketing inventory costs.
-This may happen due to over or underestimation of projections or misjudging the locality or hurrying in launching without proper global marketing research.
+Huge unused stocks may pile up with the company skyrocketing inventory costs.
+This may happen due to over or underestimation of projections or misjudging the locality or hurrying in launching without proper research.